 NBOME Tutorials and Practice Exams

 The first stop in preparing for your COMLEX Level 3 is to take a diagnostic practice test.
-Fortunately, the NBOME provides a short 25-question Practice Exam that will acquaint you with the dimensions and domains on the Level 3, and give you a somewhat limited sense of your current baseline.
+Fortunately, the NBOME provides a short Practice Exam that will acquaint you with the dimensions and domains on the Level 3, and give you a somewhat limited sense of your current baseline.

 COMSAE Phase 3